 Why Russian needs a different kind of app

-This ranking evaluates each app specifically for how well it handles the things that make Russian hard: the case system, verb aspect, declension, and conjugation.
-A great app for French might be a mediocre app for Russian.
+So this ranking scores each app on the things that make Russian hard: the case system, verb aspect, declension, and conjugation.
+A great app for French can be a mediocre app for Russian.

 The ranking